Two descriptions of the quantum affine algebra $U_v(\hat{\mathfrak{sl}}_2)$ via Hall algebra approach: Categorification of Drinfeld-Beck isomorphism for

-is almost split in $D^b\bigl(\Coh(\PP^1)\bigr)$ for all $n \in \ZZ$.
-Here we use an identification where $\kk[x, y]_{m-n}$ is the vector space of the homogeneous polynomials of degree $m-n$ is variables $x$ and $y$.
-Since $\FF$ maps almost split triangles to almost split triangles, we just have to apply Theorem \ref{T:indofKron} to describe the images of lines bundles under the functor $\FF$. \end{proof}
+is almost split in $D^b\bigl(\Coh(\PP^1)\bigr)$.
+Since $\FF$ maps almost split triangles to almost split triangles, Theorem \ref{T:indofKron} implies the formula for the images of the lines bundles under the functor $\FF$.
+Applying Theorem \ref{T:Dold}, Theorem \ref{T:indofKron} and Theorem \ref{T:basicsonP1}, one can easily deduce that $\FF$ restricts to an equivalence of abelian categories $\Tor(\PP^1)$ and $\mathsf{Tub}(\overr{Q})$.